nick-ng/poe-map-team/README.md

 - 1.0 Holy Flame Totem (1, Holy Flame Totem of Ire)
 - 1.0 Ice Crash (1, Ice Crash of Cadence)
 - 1.0 Infernal Blow (1, Infernal Blow of Immolation)
-- 1.0 Molten Strike (1, Molten Strike of the Zenith)
 - 1.0 Shield Crush (1, Shield Crush of the Chieftain)
 - 1.0 Shockwave Totem (1, Shockwave Totem of Authority)
 - 1.0 Sunder (1, Sunder of Earthbreaking)